 This allows us to more easily switch out cabling as needed, as we’re constantly changing out gear as we test and evolve our system.

-The new upcoming edition of The Mobile Internet Handbook has a lot more tips and tricks for installation and mourning of mobile internet gear.
+Our The Mobile Internet Handbook has a lot more tips and tricks for installation and mounting of mobile internet gear.

 Do I Really Need This Much ??

 Our system is fairly comprehensive, and is designed to keep us online most of the time.
 As we work online, it’s important to us – but we can go out of touch for a couple days at a time.

 What will be ideal for you, will likely vary.
 Some may need far less, and some may need far more.

 We like the redundancy of multiple cellular networks and the combined coverage footprint we get with Verizon & AT&T – there are places where one excels over the other.
 Public WiFi hotspot usage is hit or miss – sometimes we find some that is usable, but a lot of the time it’s not to be depended upon.
 But when we do find it.. it’s worthwhile having the gear on board to take advantage of it!